Jonathan Maier

-Jonathan Maier (born 9 December 1992) is a German professional basketball player for Giessen 46ers of the ProA.

-In the past, he has been a member of Germany's A2 national team.
+Jonathan Maier (born 9 December 1992) is a former German professional basketball player.
+He last played for the Nürnberg Falcons and Giessen 46ers of the ProA, and was also a member of Germany's A2 national team in the past.

 Early life

 Maier started playing basketball at age 12 when his parents moved to Bollschweil.

 Career

 Before the 2017–18 ProA season, he signed a 3-year contract with Nürnberg Falcons BC.

+After the 2025–26 ProA season he ended his career as a professional basketball player.